ipoom-jeong/gaudi-lab/research/index.md

 ### **CPU Core Microarchitectures and Multi-core Architectures**

-The Central Processing Unit (CPU) plays an essential role in a system, managing system resources and performing critical tasks.
+The Central Processing Unit (CPU) plays a crucial role in a system by running applications and system software, managing system resources, and interacting with I/O devices, among other functions.

 {% include button.html flip=true style="bare" %}